illusion12321/orchestrate-php/README.md

 use andrefelipe\Orchestrate\Application;

 $application = new Application();
-// if you don't provide any parameters it will get the environment variable 'ORCHESTRATE_API_KEY' and use the default host 'https://api.orchestrate.io' and API version 'v0;
+// if you don't provide any parameters it will
+// get the environment variable 'ORCHESTRATE_API_KEY'
+// and use the default host 'https://api.orchestrate.io' and API version 'v0;

-// you can also provide the values, in order: `key`, `host`, `version`
+// you can also provide the values, in order: key, host, version
 $application = new Application($apiKey, 'https://api.aws-eu-west-1.orchestrate.io/', 'v0');

 // check the success with Ping